theo-armour/2021/pages/arts-sciences-wikipedia/mobility-as-a-service.md

 ## Mobility as a Service

+### Last Mile

+Any future mobility services must deal with door to door.
+The first and last mile will be just as important as the middle miles.
+If the middle miles take you ten seconds but the first and last miles take an hour then your competitor will leave you behind or something.

-## Trains
+### Trains

-How to Move More Goods Through America’s Clogged Infrastructure?
+How to Move More Goods Through America's Clogged Infrastructure?
 Robot Trains
-Self-driving trains could be greener, carry more stuff, and help unclog America’s congested supply chains.
+Self-driving trains could be greener, carry more stuff, and help unclog America's congested supply chains.
 And making them a reality will likely be far easier than perfecting autonomous vehicles.

 *   https://www.wsj.com/articles/how-to-move-more-goods-through-americas-clogged-infrastructure-robot-trains-11633812291

-Trains in Eurupe ans trains in US and trains around the world each have their indivisual considerartions.
+Trains in Europe and trains in US and trains around the world each have their individual considerations.
 What works in one many not work in the other.

 US Trains